Expansion and upcoming changes to the Electrical and Computer Engineering program starting Fall 2020

 There is no direct admissions into the EE major.
 Students must first be accepted to Western, then declare as a pre-major to begin taking Year 1 foundation courses.
-Typically, freshman spend one year at WWU as a pre-major in Electrical Engineering completing the required foundation courses before they are ready to apply.
+Typically, freshman spend one year at WWU as a pre-major in Electrical Engineering completing the required foundational courses before they are ready to apply.
 Transfer students should speak with the pre-major advisor to determine readiness to transfer and apply to the major.

 When are major applications due?
 Do transfer students apply at the same time as WWU students?

 The EE program accepts major applications twice a year, at the end of spring quarter and the beginning of fall quarter.
 Admitted students begin major courses fall quarter.
 Transfer students who have completed the minimum requirements apply at the same time as current students.
 It is acceptable to currently be enrolled in some of the required courses at the time of application.
-General EE Admissions information about the application and requirements is here.
+General EE Admissions information about the application and requirements are here.

 Is there a GPA requirement to be accepted into the Electrical Engineering program?

 Students must have a 2.0 or higher in the prerequisite courses to be eligible to apply.
 Everyone who has met the minimum requirements will be considered.
 However, admission is competitive, and admitted students have strong grades in the prerequisite courses.
 The average GPA of admitted students usually varies between 3.3-3.7 in the prerequisite courses.
 This is a historical average GPA range based on past applicant pools and is not a cut-off GPA.

 Does the committee consider anything besides GPA?

-The committee looks at academic performance and beginning 2017-2018 answers to a questionnaire about experiences, motivation and goals.
+The committee looks at academic performance and answers to a questionnaire about experiences, motivation, and goals.
 While grades are very important the committee looks at each applicant as a whole and individually.